JenSeReal/otel-getting-started/tutorial/content/intro/problems_with_the_status_quo/index.md

 #### siloed telemetry is difficult to work with
 <!--
-- need data that serves the needs of the people who build and run systems
+- need data that serves the needs of the people who build and run systemsP
 - overwhelming amount of data
 - Outages take longer to detect, diagnose, and remediate -->